An Evening with Sri Guru Granth Sahib

 Refreshed in Body – in Mind – in Spirit

-The goal of The Guibord Center – Religion Inside Out is to help people have an experience of religion that opens up hearts as well as minds.
-Those who attended Sikh Sacred Texts left laughing joyfully, animated, and refreshed – nourished in body, in mind and in spirit.
+The Guibord Center – Religion Inside Out aims to help people have an experience of religion that opens up both hearts and minds.
+Those who attended Sikh Sacred Texts left laughing joyfully, animated, and refreshed – nourished in body, mind and spirit.

-Nirinjan Singh Khalsa, a gifted speaker, began the afternoon with everyone gathered in a small classroom at Khalsa Care Foundation to view a beautiful and informative set of slides (available here on the website) about Guru Granth Sahib, the sacred text of the Sikh religion, the fifth largest religion in the world today, founded in the 15th century by Guru Nanak in the Punjab area of India and Pakistan in a time of the great injustice of the caste system.
+Nirinjan Singh Khalsa, an Amritdhari* Sikh, began the afternoon with everyone gathered in a small classroom at Khalsa Care Foundation to view a slideshow about Guru Granth Sahib, the sacred text of the Sikh religion.
+The fifth-largest religion in the world today was founded in the 15th century by Guru Nanak in the Punjab area of India and Pakistan during a time of great injustice of the caste system.

-Nirinjan made it a point to say from the very beginning of his talk that he hungered to hear the things we wanted to know about Sikhism.
-He offered a true exchange not a one-sided lecture.
-Thus he created a rare opportunity to learn about these people of deep integrity and courage who lives are formed in their relationship with their living Guru: Guru Granth Sahib.
+Nirinjan began his talk by saying that he hungered to hear the things we wanted to know about Sikhism.
+He offered a true exchange and a rare opportunity to learn about these people of deep integrity and courage who lives are formed in their relationship with their living Guru: Guru Granth Sahib.

-Unlike the Holy Bible, or the Torah, or the Bhagavad Gita, or many other sacred texts, the Guru Granth Sahib is not a history or even a story, rather it is “a compilation of the devotional writings, poetry and hymns of seven of the Sikh Gurus and … of Sikh, Sufi, Hindu and Muslim saints and sages”.
-It is a collection of chanted teachings carefully pieced together to function like a tuning fork used to restore the harmony of the listener by orienting one ever towards The Holy.
-The Text is not worshiped as an idol but rather is fullyengaged as a Living Guru.
-One reveres and experiences the Guru Granth Sahib as a means of attuning with God through being with the Holy Text.
+This collection of chanted teachings is carefully pieced together to function like a tuning fork to restore the harmony of the listener by orienting one ever towards The Holy.
+The text is not worshiped as an idol.
+Instead, it is fully engaged as a Living Guru.
+Followers revere and experience the Guru Granth Sahib as a means of attuning with God through being with the Holy Text.

-Following the classroom exchanges, all were invited to shed shoes and don head coverings, in order to enter into the large, peaceful sacred space of thegurdwara to experience actually being in the presence of the Guru Granth Sahib.
-Once acclimated to the potential awkwardness of sitting on the floor, men on one side and women on the other, one began gradually to relax into the rhythmic chanting.
+Following the classroom learning, all were invited to shed shoes and don head coverings in order to enter the sacred space of the gurdwara to experience being in the presence of the Guru Granth Sahib.
+Once settled and sitting on the floor, with men on one side and women on the other, our group began to relax into the rhythmic chanting.

-There in the front of the room on a raised throne-like platform (Palki) was a heavy, richly decorated dark blue cloth that covered the Guru.
-A turbaned man holding a large white Chori sab, waved it respectfully over the Sacred Text.
+In the front of the room, on a raised throne-like platform (Palki), was a richly decorated dark blue cloth that covered the Guru.
+A turbaned man holding a large white Chori sab waved it respectfully over the Sacred Text.

 The words being chanted were of the Sufi saint Kabir and were projected in English and Gurmukhi on either side.